Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Conclusion

 \section{Conclusion}

-This study conducts a Systematic Literature Review (SLR) on Workflow as a Service (WaaS) brokers in cloud environments, covering the period from 2009 to 2024.
-The SLR identified 74 relevant articles and 43 venues using a comprehensive search strategy.
+This study conducts an SMS on Workflow as a Service (WaaS) brokers in cloud environments, covering the period from 2009 to July 2025.
+The SMS identified 87 relevant articles and 49 venues using a comprehensive search strategy.
 Based on the analysis of the extracted articles, a taxonomy has been proposed by considering the key components of WaaS brokers, namely \textit{negotiation and pricing}, \textit{task scheduler}, \textit{resource provisioner}, and \textit{monitoring and fault tolerance}.
-All articles have been classified and reviewed according to this taxonomy, and the findings are available in a supplementary Excel file.
+All articles have been classified and reviewed according to this taxonomy.